Am0rphous/Awesome/Reverse Engineering/README.md

   - [RealCat](https://github.com/bigBestWay/realcat) - android APK reverse tool.
   #### Android Decompiled Resources
   - [Decompiled 2022 Beijing Olympics Apps](https://github.com/jonathandata1/2022_beijing) - Decompiled 2022 Beijing iOS & Android Apps.

   ### Blackbox testing
   - [AndroidRipper](https://github.com/reverse-unina/AndroidRipper) - A toolset for the automatic GUI testing of mobile Android Applications.
   - [Appium](https://github.com/appium/appium) - open-source, cross-platform test automation tool for native, hybrid, and mobile web and desktop apps.
+  - [BlackBox](https://github.com/FBlackBox/BlackBox) - BlackBox is a virtual engine, it can clone and run virtual application on Android, users don't have to install APK file to run the application on devices.
+BlackBox control all virtual applications, so you can do anything you want by using BlackBox.

 ## [Binary Analysis](https://www.gnu.org/software/binutils/)
 - [Angr](https://github.com/angr/angr) - A powerful and user-friendly binary analysis platform.